walles/px/README.md

 ![Screenshot](https://raw.githubusercontent.com/walles/px/python/screenshot.png)

 This screenshot shows:
 * The end of the output from just typing `px`.
-Note how the newest and the most CPU and memory hungry processes are at the end of the list so you can find them without scrolling.
+  * Note how the newest and the most CPU and memory hungry processes are at the end of the list so you can find them without scrolling.
+  * Note how the Gradle daemon processes running in Java is listed by class name (`GradleDaemon`) rather than the JVM executable name (`java`).
 * The result of searching for "terminal" processes.
 * The output from the details view of PID 699:
   * The command line has been split with one argument per line.
 This makes long